Could Enzyme-Based Whitening Replace Traditional Toothpaste?

 Thoughts on replacement or evolution?

 Enzyme-based whitening, when it comes to traditional toothpaste, is also a very clear evolution.
-Enzymes present a neat option for the UK public looking for whiteners that are good for enamel, gums and the environment in equal measure, a science-based alternative to the usual razzle-dazzle of tooth whitening promotions.
+Enzymes present a neat option for the UK public looking for whiteners that are good for enamel, gums, and the environment in equal measure, a science-based alternative to the usual razzle-dazzle of tooth whitening promotions.

 In that way, the future of oral health will sound less like a chemistry arms race and more like intelligent, evidence-based design.
 And this is precisely the summit where Edinco ought to be.